majacQ/circleci-docs/jekyll/_cci2/faq.md

 #### What happens when I run out of credits?
 {:.no_toc}

-On the Performance plan, when you reach 10% of your remaining credits, you will be refilled 25% of your credit subscription (at 25% the cost of your plan).
-For example, If your monthly package size is 25,000 credits, you will automatically be refilled 6,250 credits (at $.0006 each, not including applicable taxes) when you reach 2,500 remaining credits.
+On the **Performance plan**, when you reach 2% of your remaining credits, you will be refilled 25% of your credit subscription, with a minimum refill of 25,000 credits.
+For example, If your monthly package size is 100,000 credits, you will automatically be refilled 25,000 credits (at $.0006 each, not including applicable taxes) when you reach 2000 remaining credits.

 If you notice that your account is receiving repeated refills, review your credit usage by logging in to the CircleCI web app > click `Plan` > click `Plan Usage`.
 In most cases, increasing your credit package should minimize repeat refills.
 You can manage your plan by clicking `Plan Overview`.

+On the **free plan**, jobs will fail to run once you have run out of credits.

 #### Do credits expire?
 {:.no_toc}